-Later, during Fath Ali Shah, when the court generously supported artists, the first transitional style turned to a more elegant and luxurious one.
+Later, during Fath Ali Shah, when the court generously supported artists, the first transitional style turned into a more elegant and luxurious one.
 But, he was more interested in creating artistic manuscripts combined with paintings.
 His grandson, Mohammad Shah, did not promote this field of art so substantially.

-The outstanding features easily found in this style are gilded scrolls, hazelnut blossoms, deers and parrots inside roundels, rural life on two sides of pen boxes and free bunches of flowers among other elements.
+The outstanding features easily found in this style are gilded scrolls, hazelnut blossoms, deers and parrots inside roundels, rural life on two sides of pen boxes, and free bunches of flowers among other elements.
 Another feature was to represent men and women in the clothes of the latest fashions of the time in Europe.

 European Influence on Iranian Painting

-Unfortunately, despite a large number of artists, schools and personal styles, the under lacquer paintings of this period could be characterized by the inappropriate and illogic combination of general western culture and traditional Iranian themes.
+Unfortunately, despite a large number of artists, schools, and personal styles, the under-lacquer paintings of this period could be characterized by the inappropriate and illogic combination of general western culture and traditional Iranian themes.
 Usually, the varied themes were the ones like “love affairs of Braham the Gur and Azadeh”, “Virgin Mary and baby Jesus”, “The Day of Judgment”, the portraits of dervishes and Sufis as well as Imams, etc.

-Toward the end of the 19th century, pen boxes were the most popular objects among the artists doing under lacquer paintings, but other lacquer painted objects were introduced to this field of art like barbers’ instruments boxes, glasses cases, book racks, snuff boxes, safes, powder holders, musical instruments cases, playing cards boxes, makeup boxes, rulers, cradles and water pipes.
+Toward the end of the 19th century, pen boxes were the most popular objects among the artists doing under lacquer paintings, but other lacquer-painted objects were introduced to this field of art like barbers’ instruments boxes, glasses cases, book racks, snuff boxes, safes, powder holders, musical instruments cases, playing cards boxes, makeup boxes, rulers, cradles and water pipes.

 Developed Techniques in Iranian Artists’ Painting

 The significant change in the Iranian lacquer painting of this era was artists increasing use of instrumental techniques and shortcuts in basic designs.
-For example, as soon as an artist made the general design by the help of contour lines, the composition could be completed by pouncing charcoal-made powder to accelerate and ease his task.
+For example, as soon as an artist made the general design with the help of contour lines, the composition could be completed by pouncing charcoal-made powder to accelerate and ease his task.